nliaudat/esp_canbus/README.md

 toptronic:
   - id: toptronic_HV  # HomeVent
     canbus_id: cbus  # the canbus bit_rate must be 50kbps. do not change name as it used in canbus.yaml
-    device_type: HV  # WEZ, HV, BM (BD is an alias for BM and BM must be used)
+    device_type: HV  # WEZ, SOL, PS, FW, HK, MWA, GLT, HV, BM, GW (BD is an alias for BM and BM must be used)
     device_addr: 8  # defaults are : HV=8, BM=8, WEZ=1
     language: en  # de, en, fr, it
     boot_refresh_delay: 30s  # optional; one-shot full refresh after boot; 0 disables it